 Board removal spells like Swipe, Lesser Jasper Spellstone Wrath help against early threats.
 Don’t be afraid to use all of those spells early and aggressively to keep the board clean; early game greed when you hold board removal in hand is the last thing you should do.

 Naturalize in particular fulfills a very special role, especially in control matchups where you face early threats: You either hope to be able to remove something like a Mountain Giant later, or you accept the fact that one part of your combo will eventually not be available.
 That is where the aforementioned “bad trades” come in; you will regularly get into a situation where you have to sacrifice one or two cards to be able to survive.
 But despite all hard decisions in the early and mid game, it is more important than anything to remember that you don’t need Naturalize to win the game as a whole even against other control archetypes!

 The “armor package” helps to provide a backup plan if we don’t draw into removal early.
-Cards like Ferocious Howl and Oaken Summons can buy you one or two turns worth of proactive healing while powering up your Spellstones at the same time.
+Ferocious Howl can buy you one or two turns while powering up your Spellstones at the same time.
 The same goes for Malfurion the Pestilent.
 This card buys so much time and provides decent reach if you want to kill your opponent before fatigue hits.